 Learning Outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1 Understand computer hacking mindsets and goals and the clear difference between malicious and non-malicious hacking 1.11.21.31.4 Define the term 'computer hacking' Describe types of malicious and non-malicious hacking, using recent examples Explain the difference between malicious and non-malicious hacking Describe why an organisation might be targeted 2 Understand the impacts of hacking on individuals and organisations 2.1 2.2 2.3 Describe how malicious hacking can impact individuals Describe how hacking can severely affect organisations Outline basic legal consequences of becoming involved in malicious hacking, and of being impacted by hacking 3.1 Understand different types of hacker and their possible motivations 3.1.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: Understand computer hacking and goals and the clear different malicious and non-malicious leads to the computer hacking and goals and the clear different malicious leads to the computer hacking and goals and the clear different malicious leads to the computer hacking and goals and the clear different malicious leads to the computer hacking and goals and the clear different malicious leads to the clea ence between gracking 1.1 Define the term 'computer hacking' 1.2 Describe types of malicious and non-malicious hacking, using recent examples 1.3 Explain the difference between malicious and non-malicious hacking 1.4 Describe why an organisation might be targeted Understand the impacts of had individuals and organisations 2.1 Describe how malicious hacking can impact individuals 2.2 Describe how hacking can severely affect organisations 2.3 Outline basic legal consequences of becoming involved in malicious hacking, and of being impacted by hacking 3.1 Understand different types of their possible motivations hacker and 3.1.
 Explain why people carry out hacking activities, using recent examples